PostHog/posthog.com/contents/handbook/people/offboarding.md

 * If the offboarding is voluntary, you will be paid up until your last day.
 We will look at the amount of holiday taken in the last 12 months and will pay any "unused" vacation pay assuming you would have taken 25 days (since we offer unlimited vacation periods).
 * If the offboarding is involuntary and due to performance reasons or a change in business needs, you will receive 4 months of pay, provided you have passed your probation period.
-* If the offboarding is voluntary or involuntary and due to performance reasons during a team member's probation period, 1 week's notice applies.
+* If the offboarding is voluntary or involuntary and due to performance reasons during your probation period, 1 week's notice applies.
 * If the offboarding is involuntary and for gross misconduct or breach of contract, you may be paid nothing and receive no notice.

-We are likely to ask departing employees to sign a release of claims in order to receive payments beyond their final day of work.
+We are likely to ask departing team members to sign a release of claims in order to receive payments beyond their final day of work.

 Please note that if there are local laws which are applicable, we will pay the greater of the above or the legally required minimum.

 ### Share Options Vested

 If you have been allocated share options, we will confirm how many have vested and the process by which you may wish to exercise them.
-We have an employee-friendly post-departure exercise window of 10 years, and most team members who leave will be deemed a 'good leaver' unless you have been terminated due to misconduct or negligence.
+We have a team-friendly post-departure exercise window of 10 years, and most team members who leave will be deemed a 'good leaver' unless you have been terminated due to misconduct or negligence.

 ### Company Property